antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

-How to create templates for dotnet new using the Template Engine
+How to create your own templates for dotnet new
 =================================================================================

-In the last release of .NET Core, we have updated `dotnet new`.
-You can learn more about that in the [announcement post](https://blogs.msdn.microsoft.com/dotnet/2017/02/07/announcing-net-core-tools-updates-in-vs-2017-rc/).
-In that release, we have enabled some scenarios for those interested in creating custom templates.
-We are still working on features to share templates with a wide audience, but if you're excited about creating templates you can get started today.
-In our 2.0 release we are hoping to finalize the features required for end-users to acquire new templates.
-The goal of this post is to give template authors the info they need to create templates and to start the feedback loop.
+You can now create your own templates for dotnet new.
+Creating and installing your own templates is an experimental feature at this point, but one that we are seeing significant interest in and that deserves more of your feedback before we enable it for broad use with .NET Core 2.0.
+The initial version of dotnet new shipped with the .NET Core 1.0 SDK, released last week, as an undocumented feature.
+That means you can try the new template experience if you downloaded the new SDK or installed Visual Studio 2017.
+If you didn't you can right now.

+The goal of this post is to connect with developers who are interested in creating templates.
+If you maintain a library or framework project on GitHub, then you are a great candidate to be a template author.
+There are lots of other cases too, where creating templates makes sense.
+If you can create a sample, you can create a template.
+It's not hard at all.

-In the last update for .NET Core, we have completely replaced the guts of `dotnet new`.
+In the last update for .NET Core, we have updated `dotnet new`.
-This new version of `dotnet new` is now built on top of the new [Template Engine](https://github.com/dotnet/templating/), which is a library that we are developing as an Open Source project.
+This new version of `dotnet new` is now built on top of the new [Template Engine](https://github.com/dotnet/templating/), which is a library that we are developing.
 To learn more about how to use `dotnet new` see [Announcing .NET Core Tools Updates in VS 2017 RC](https://blogs.msdn.microsoft.com/dotnet/2017/02/07/announcing-net-core-tools-updates-in-vs-2017-rc/).
 In this article, we'll show how to create some custom templates and then use them from `dotnet new`.

-When we started working on the Template Engine, one of our goals was to make it easy to create, maintain and share templates.
-In this release, we have a great story for creating and maintaining templates.
-We have some features for sharing templates, but we are still working in that area and will make that process much easier as we have some more time.
+Over the past several years we have seen a lot of interest in creating custom templates.
+We also heard that it's too difficult to create an maintain templates with the existing tools.
+Because of that we wanted to make it easy to create, maintain and share templates.
 Let's dive into the demos, and see how to create some templates.
 Everything that we cover here is in a GitHub repository at https://github.com/sayedihashimi/dotnet-new-samples.

 I have a web project which I'd like to create a template out of.
-The original source can be found in [OriginalSource](https://github.com/sayedihashimi/dotnet-new-samples/tree/master/OriginalSource/Sayedha.StarterWeb).
-This is a modified version of the mvc template which is available out of the box.
-Before we create a template out of this, let's run the sample to see what was created.
+The template project can be found at [Sayedha.StarterWeb](https://github.com/sayedihashimi/dotnet-new-samples/tree/master/OriginalSource/Sayedha.StarterWeb).
+This is a modified version of the mvc template which is availables out of the box.
+Before you create a template out of this, let's run the sample to see what was created.
 After running `dotnet restore`, and
-`dotnet run`, we can view the app at `http://localhost:5000` (or if running in Visual Studio it will launch automatically when you run the app).
+`dotnet run`, you can view the app at `http://localhost:5000` (or if running in Visual Studio it will launch automatically when you run the app).
 Below is a screenshot of this app running on my machine (I'm creating these samples on a Mac, but you can use any platform).

 ![app screenshot](runapp01.png)

-You can see that this is a pretty basic app which only has a few pages.
-There are also some strings that need to be replaced when we create a template out of this.
-First let's create a basic template out of this and then we can start adding the replacements that are needed.
+The app will look pretty familiar if you've created an app with this template in Visual Studio.
+There are also some strings that need to be replaced when you create a template out of this.
+For example the namespace is set to `SayedHa.StarterWeb`.
+This should be updated to match the project name created.
+Now let's create a template out of this and then you can start adding the replacements that are needed.

 How to create a basic template
 ------------------------------
-_Sources for this example are in [01-basic-template](https://github.com/sayedihashimi/dotnet-new-samples/tree/master/01-basic-template/SayedHa.StarterWeb)_

-To create a template out of this we will need to add at `.template.config\template.json`.
+To create a template from an existing project you will need to add a new file `.template.config\template.json`.
 You should place the `.template.config` folder at the root of the files which should become the template.
 For example, in this case I'm going to add the `.template.config` directory in the `Sayedha.StarterWeb` folder.
-This is the same folder that contains the `.csproj` file itself.
+This is the same folder that contains the `.csproj` project file.
 Let's take a look at the content of the `template.json` file.

 ```
 {